hpparvi/Parviainen-2017-WASP-80b/README.md

 **NOTE: We are currently reorganising and cleaning up the code.
 This will hopefully not take too long, but a lot of things may be broken at the moment.**

+**Cleanup status 7.9.2017**

+ - **Broadband analysis has been cleaned and revised to work with george 0.3.**
+ - **The GTC transmission spectroscopy notebooks are still a mess, and the code uses george 0.2.**

 ## Introduction

 The `notebooks` directory contains the IPython notebooks going through the analyses step by step, the `src` directory contains the code for the analysis, and the `bin` directory contains executable scripts.